gardhr/blox/README.md

 # blox

-Blox is single-header array library for C, implemented as a set of macros.
+Blox is a single-header array library for C. Implemented as a set of macros and designed for ease of use, blox provides a wide range of useful functions for manipulating arrays of arbitrary type.
+While typically used for manipulating dynamic arrays, blox objects can also be attached to local variables.
+For sample usage, see `example.c`, `demo.c`, and `oom.c`.

 ```
 typedef struct